-If you have chalkboard paint (also called blackboard paint) you want to remove from your walls, there are different methods that can make that simple to do.
+If you have chalkboard paint (also called blackboard paint) you want to remove from your walls, different methods can make that simple.

 Depending on the painted surface, you can either use a heat gun to soften the paint, scrape it off using sandpaper, use chemical strippers or repaint over it to create a fresh look.

 If you are removing the chalkboard paint from glass, for example, applying heat should not be your preferred option as it can damage the glass surface.

 However, removing the paint from walls or wood surfaces shouldn’t be as tricky as you can do it easily by using heat or other methods.

 Before we get into exact steps for different surface types, let’s understand what the blackboard paint is and why you may need to clean the blackboard paint.

 What is Chalkboard Paint?

 Chalkboard paint is a kind of highly durable paint that offers you a matt black finish.

 Its often made by mixing various compounds like talc, acrylic, opacifiers, silica, titanium dioxide, carbon black, esters and water.